-Effective upon completion of this offering, our audit committee will be comprised of , and , with serving as chairman of the committee.
-Our board of directors has determined that each member of the audit committee meets the independence requirements of Rule 10A-3 under the Exchange Act and the applicable NASDAQ Stock Market rules, and has sufficient knowledge in financial and auditing matters to serve on the audit committee.
-Our board of directors has determined that is an "audit committee financial expert" within the meaning of the SEC regulations and the applicable rules of The NASDAQ Stock Market.
+Effective upon completion of this offering, our audit committee will be comprised of Paul M. Meister, Keith L. Crandell and Martin D. Madaus, Ph.D., with Paul M. Meister serving as chairman of the committee.
+Except as noted below, our board of directors has determined that each member of the audit committee meets the independence requirements of Rule 10A-3 under the Exchange Act and the applicable Nasdaq Stock Market rules, and has sufficient knowledge in financial and auditing matters to serve on the audit committee.
+Our board of directors has determined that Paul M. Meister is an "audit committee financial expert" within the meaning of the SEC regulations and the applicable rules of The Nasdaq Stock Market.
+Keith L. Crandell is an affiliate of ARCH Venture Partners, which beneficially owns approximately 21.8% of our common stock prior to this offering.
+Accordingly, he currently does not meet the independence requirements of Rule 10A-3 of the Exchange Act and is serving on the audit committee pursuant to an exemption that allows him to serve for no longer than one year after the consummation of this offering.
+Our board of directors has adopted a written charter for the audit committee, which will be available on our website at www.quanterix.com substantially concurrently with the completion of this offering.
+The information on our website is deemed not to be incorporated in this prospectus or to be part of this prospectus.
 The audit committee's responsibilities upon completion of this offering will include: